scijs/gsl-complex/README.md

 ## API

 See [https://www.gnu.org/software/gsl/manual/html_node/Complex-Numbers.html](https://www.gnu.org/software/gsl/manual/html_node/Complex-Numbers.html) for a description of the following functions.
 The prefix `gsl_complex_` was removed from the original function definitions.
-For example, while in C you would call `gsl_complex_arg()`, the function is exported simply as `arg()`.
+For example, while in C you would call `gsl_complex_abs()` to retrieve the magnitude of the complex number, the function is exported simply as `abs()`.

 Example:
 ```